-In a medium saucepan, stir together the tomato sauce, tomato paste, pineapple juice, apple cider vinegar, maple syrup, molasses, Worcestershire, smoked paprika, dry mustard, garlic, onion powder, salt, black pepper, and cayenne pepper.
+In a medium saucepan, stir together the tomato sauce, tomato paste, pineapple juice, apple cider vinegar, honey, brown sugar, molasses, Worcestershire, smoked paprika, dry mustard, garlic, onion powder, salt, black pepper, and cayenne pepper.

 Bring to a gentle bubble over medium heat.
-Reduce the heat to low and let cook, stirring occasionally until the sauce thickens about 10 to 15 minutes.
+Reduce the heat to low and let cook, stirring occasionally until the sauce thickens about 20 minutes.

 Taste and adjust seasonings as desired.